Art: My

 Rotherham.
 A bespectacled lady with a lovely smile, she appeared to be much

-older than her female colleagues.
-Probably because she had more wrinkles than a
+older than her female colleagues, due to her having more wrinkles than a

 bowl of prunes.
 If ever a teacher loved her subject, Miss Rotherham did, but her